-The VVT Master gathers the following information from the slave zone controllers: occupancy status, setpoints, space temperature, relative humidity, CO2 level, damper position, and optimal start data.
-The VVT Master performs mathematical calculations and algorithms on the data and then sends the composite information to the air source.
-The VVT Master receives information from the air source such as mode, supply air temperature, and outside air temperature, if present, and passes that information to all linked controllers.
+- 1 The Master gathers data from the slave zone controllers such as occupancy status, setpoints, and space temperature. - 2 The Master performs mathematical calculations and algorithms on the data. - 3 The Master sends the composite information to the air source. - 4 The air source returns information such as mode, supply air temperature, and outside air temperature, if present. - 5 The Master passes that information to all slave zone controllers.